Teck-Meng/SC2002-NTU-Project-/camppackage/README.md

     2. Only the staff who created the camp can delete and edit that particular camp
     3. All staff classes can view all camps regardless of visibility
     4. Each camp can only have a maximum of 10 Camp Committee Members
+    5. Assume there are 31 days in a single month

 Camp Class - Added get and set methods for all attributes except for StaffIC.
              Added bool verification method for attribute StaffIC.